Table of Contents

 Live-streaming, in its many forms is coming on strong this year.
 Think of this as the new way to free-webinar, mastermind, interview, inspire or share!
 There are so many ways to use live-streaming, there has to be one that will work for your business.
 Here are some of the platforms you can investigate:

-- Periscope/Meerkat/Facebook Live – I’m lumping these all together because they function very similarly.
-They are all based on monologues.
+- Facebook Live – Facebook Live is based on monologues.
 You.
 On screen.
 Talking to your audience about something.
 Interaction is mainly via written comments.

-- Twitch/Mirrativ – If you’re a gamer, this could be for you.
+- Twitch and Mirrativ – If you’re a gamer, these could be for you.
 Share live-streams of you playing your favourite games.
-If you don’t have young children, trust me, there are hundreds of YouTube stars who made their reputation with Twitch videos, playing things like Minecraft, Clash of Clans, and any other game you can think of.
+If you don’t have young children, trust me, there are hundreds of YouTube stars who made their reputation with Twitch videos, playing games like Minecraft, Clash of Clans, and any other game you can think of.
 Mirrativ is similar, but lets you broadcast anything on your device…think tutorials.

 It’s not about you

-I’ve saved the most-important goal for last.
-We MUST figure out how to be social without simply bombarding our followers with advertising.
-It’s well past time to start showing more about your business than traditional ‘ads’ moved to Facebook.
 What do your ideal customers want to know about your product or service?
 If you’re a retailer, they want to see the lifestyle they’ll enjoy by purchasing your product!
 Restaurant?
 Show them the fun they’ll have with friends when they choose to dine with you.
 Life coach?
 Show them a future after working with you.
 It’s about done to death, but tell stories.
-The story could be ‘this is what your house could feel like’, or ‘this is the romantic dinner you’ll have in our restaurant.’
+The story could be “this is what your house could feel like” or “this is the romantic dinner you’ll have in our restaurant”.

-Now, of course you can go write goals about increasing numbers, improving engagement, and better sales, but I guarantee if you work the above three social media goals into your plans for 2016, you are going to ROCK IT!
+Now, of course you can go write goals about increasing numbers, improving engagement, and better sales, but I guarantee if you work the above three social media goals into your plan, you are going to ROCK IT!